kenwals/shinrin-yoku/README.md

 Site is put together using HTML, the Bootstrap framework and CSS.

-Site is one page with minimum of three sections , suitable for visits from mobile phones.
+Site is one page with three sections , suitable for visits from mobile phones.
 Navigation between sections can be done via the navbar or by call to action buttons .

 ### Skeleton